drudru/understanding_redo/README.md

 "But aren't there already many descriptions?"

 Yes, there are a few.
 Unfortunately, they tend to immediately go into examples and then gloss over the inner workings.
-The result is just a focus on the simplicity, but avoiding to explain the magic.
+The result is just a focus on the magic, without demystifying the magic.

 This document will demonstrate that 'redo' is simple **and** illuminate the inner workings at the same time.